25 Amazing Tree Stump Planter Ideas For Your Garden

 Marigolds bring much needed color to this gray stump.
 Choose a flower that can handle a little crowding.

-23. Purple Tulips
+23. Try Purple Tulips in a Stump

 Tulips are ideal for pots and containers.
 Just a few tulips planted in this small tree stump add delicate beauty in this yard.

-24. Rotting Wicked Tree Stump
+24. Petrified Tree Stump Planter

 Tiny flowers and foliage add a little fun to this petrified stump that’s embedded in a walkway.